PavanRangani/docs/docs/prd/tasks/task-instance.md

 ## Edit Task
 ### System Rule
 - Tasks whose status is `Done` can't be edited.
 Task in any other status can be edited any time
-- For Upcoming tasks dates can be edited.
-Open task's date can not be edited because we don't want to allow edit of task in such a way that task is removed from open tab and move to the Upcoming tab
-  - For e.g. Consider one task whose Start date is `15 November 2021`, and today's date is `18 November 2021`.
-So this task will be available in Open tab and when user Edit that task, `Start date` will be disable.
 - During Edit, If Family is reset, the values of the `Entity` and `Section` will also be reset and disabled while `RACI Roles` won't be reset but it will be disabled.
   - In this case, the family will change but the RACI roles will remain the same as in the old family.
 - For `Multi-Step` task, template can't be changed